Why Study Law?

 Career Opportunities in Law

-Graduates of Bangor Law School postgraduate degrees will have excellent prospects for employment in a range of roles in law firms, local government, the civil service, industry, management, international organisations and more.
+Graduates of postgraduate Law degrees at Bangor will have excellent prospects for employment in a range of roles in law firms, local government, the civil service, industry, management, international organisations and more.
 Many graduates go on to explore further research study opportunities.

 Our Research in Law

-Here at Bangor Law School academic staff are research-active.
-Many staff in the Schools have also been previously employed as professionals within the legal sector in roles such as judge, solicitor and magistrate.
-This means that those teaching areat the cutting-edge of knowledge in their subject areas.
+Here at Bangor academic staff are research-active.
+Many staff have also been previously employed as professionals within the legal sector in roles such as judge, solicitor and magistrate.
+This means that those teaching are at the cutting-edge of knowledge in their subject areas.
 Why is this important?
 It enables us to bring teaching to life and provide you with the most up-to-date thinking in class.

 Coupled with this rich combination of backgrounds, staff members’ research reflects varied interests and expertise in fields such as Human Rights Law, International Law, Corporate Finance Law, Maritime Law, Commercial Law, Criminal Law, Company Law, Administrative Law, Child and Family Law, and Intellectual Property Law.